 Students are surveyed at the start of the year to determine which topic areas are of most interest to the class and teaching plans are structured accordingly.
 A wide variety of authentic materials is used including articles from magazines, news websites for young people, the "Language Perfect" website and other online resources such as "The Language Gym", "Textivate" and "Teachvid".
 Contemporary music is included in this course, and we will watch and discuss at least one film.
-You will also have the chance to attend German Camp and be interviewed to win a scholarship to spend between 4 and 10 weeks in Germany.
+You will also have the chance to attend German Camp.